Building a Web App to Talk with AI Using OpenAI's Realtime API

 function handleAudioFlush(buffer: ArrayBuffer) {

-// Send audio input from the microphone to the Realtime API
+// Send microphone audio input to the Realtime API

 sendMessage({ type: 'input_audio_buffer.append', audio: arrayBufferToBase64(buffer) });